otvorenesudy/otvorenesudy/app/views/static_pages/content/_about.en.html.md

-﻿Well-functioning of the judicial system has an important impact on the quality of public life and of democracy.
+Well-functioning of the judicial system has an important impact on the quality of public life and of democracy.
 A well-functioning and trustwothy judiciary is a necessary pre-condition for a good business environment as well as civic life.
 Slovaks are not satisfied with the current state of judiciary.
-According to <%= link_to 'Eurobarometer from the fall of 2009', 'http://ec.europa.eu/public_opinion/archives/ebs/ebs_374_en.pdf' %> only 29% of people in Slovakia trust the courts.
-At the same time, every twelfth household that has been in touch with judiciary paid a bribe according to
-<%= link_to '2013\'s Global Corruption Barometer', 'http://transparency.sk/sk/kazda-piata-domacnost-zaplati-rocne-aspon-jeden-uplatok' %>.

-We do not know much about the work of judges and courts.
-One of the reasons for that is the fact that restrictions regulating access to information with regard to judiciary are stricter than those regulating information from government or parliament.
+According to the Eurobarometer from 2018, less than 30% of Slovak general public perceive courts as independent.

+During the last few years we have been able to find more information about courts and judges, but restrictions of access to other information related to their activity still exist.

 Simultaneously, discussions about the functioning and the quality of judiciary suffer from two major shortcomings.
 Firstly, they are often over-generalizing (“judges are corrupt”) without any clear reference to those responsible or without any identification